Links on Android Authority may earn us a commission. Learn more.

 See also: Buyers guide to Apple iPhone chargers

-Between the four memory configurations and four color options (Graphite, Gold, Silver, and the all-new Sierra Blue — the one we tested), there are technically 16 different iPhone 13 Pro Max variants to choose from this year.
+Between the four memory configurations and four color options (Graphite, Gold, Silver, and the all-new Sierra Blue — the one we tested), there are technically 16 different iPhone 13 Pro Max variants to choose from.
 Apple has upped the smallest memory configuration to 128GB on this outing and storage tops out at 1TB for those who haul around large on-device media libraries.
 There’s also 6GB of RAM on board, up from 4GB previously, so more memory all around.
 Apple has also increased the size of the battery in the hopes of extending the phone’s battery life.

 The iPhone 13 Pro Max hit stores alongside the wider iPhone 13 family on September 30, 2021.
 It’s available to buy from Apple, Amazon, and many, many other third-party retailers around the world.